 Additional/Extra Compensation rates for non-credit activities should be consistent with the time commitments required by the activity.
 These rates are determined by the funding department with the approval of the Academic Dean/Unit Head and the Provost.
 Additional/Extra Compensation rates should be consistent with the nature of the work to be done, the length of time involved, and not exceed one's hourly rate for the 1.00 FTE assignment.
 An exception to the hourly rate limit is permitted for continuing education activity, conferences, workshops or artist performances.

 Additional/Extra Compensation assignments must be reasonable in that they should not interfere with nor lessen one's ability to perform the basic 1.00 FTE assignment at acceptable levels.
-The total annual extra state compensation for an individual should not exceed 25 percent (33 percent for faculty/staff compensated for Continuing Education activities) of a full-time twelve-month annual salary excluding any administrative supplement.
+The total annual extra compensation for an individual should not exceed 25 percent (33 percent for faculty/staff compensated for Continuing Education activities) of a full-time twelve-month annual salary excluding any administrative supplement.
+Beginning Summer 2015, the extra state compensation limit is 33 percent for all activities.

 Approval for Additional/Extra Compensation must be received in the Office of the Provost from the employee's supervisor, prior to the commencement of services, including instructional and non-instructional activities.
 The Academic Dean/Unit Head is responsible for ensuring that requests for Additional/Extra Compensation are justified and approved by the Office of the Provost.
 To document and secure approval please follow the steps described below: